opipari/DeepRobWeb/projects/finalproject.md

 ### The goals for this project are as follows:
  - Practice reading deep learning papers in your areas of interest.
- - Analyze the published motivations, results and methodologies in deep learning papers from the perspective of an academic reviewer.
+ - Analyze the published motivations, results, and methodologies in deep learning papers from the perspective of an academic reviewer.
+ - Present your analysis of an existing deep learning paper during the seminar portion of the course (starting [week 8](/calendar/#week-8-3d-perception)).
  - Practice reproducing the results of published work.
 Build an understanding of what challenges are common when reproducing published results.
  - Propose an algorithmic extension to state of the art results, which could result in a workshop or conference submission.
+ - Document the results of your work in a scholarly format so that they can be shared with peers and move the field forward.

-## Project Deliverables
+### Project Deliverables

  1. [Paper Review](#paper-review)
  2. [Paper Presentation](#paper-presentation)